 The marine environment includes inshore and offshore reefs, sandy beaches and rocky shores.
 This area is an extremely valuable asset and resource due to its aesthetic value, ecological and biological diversity and economic potential.
 However, the integrity of marine resources is vulnerable to a variety of impacts largely resulting from varying levels of human induced pressure.
 Numerous plant and animal populations (such as abalone, limpets, mussels and lobster and other shellfish, seaweed, bait species, etc.) along the WCDM coastline are subject to varying degrees of exploitation for subsistence and non-subsistence purposes, both permitted and un-permitted.
+Climate change impacts may also affect the long term sustainability of natural resources if not managed appropriately.

-Certain coastal communities along the SBLM coastline are dependent on harvesting various marine organisms either for food or to generate an income as well as sand mining.
-Sand mining and heavy mineral mining takes place in certain areas.
-Both mining and the Many of these harvesting of resources seem to and mining practices continue unchecked.
-The DMRE is responsible for checking environmental compliance in the mining sector, and DEFF is responsible for monitoring marine living resource use.
-The unsustainable use of these resources manner results in over exploitation and degradation of the marine and coastal zones.
-Both the WCDM and SBLM need to engage with national departments to improve natural resource management along the West Coast.
+Certain coastal communities along the WCDM coastline are dependent on harvesting various marine organisms, either for food or to generate an income, as well as numerous types of mining.
+Sand mining and heavy mineral mining takes place in certain areas along the WCDM coastline.
+However, in some circumstances it seems that both mining and the harvesting of marine living resources continue unchecked.
+The Department of Mineral Resources and Energy (DMRE) is responsible for checking environmental compliance in the mining sector, and Department of Environment, Forestry and Fisheries is responsible for monitoring marine living resource use.
+The unsustainable use of these resources results in over exploitation and degradation of the marine and coastal zones.
+Both the WCDM and LMs need to engage with national departments to improve natural resource management along the West Coast.